munificent/hauberk/note/2021-03-28 session fun.md

 One option would be to make that more formal.
 Imagine that opening a door awakens all monsters in the new room.
 Once they are all dead, the encounter is over and the game knows it.
-Monsters never open door and monsters in unreached areas are asleep.
+Monsters never open doors and monsters in unreached areas are asleep.
 Players would automatically re-heal once the encounter is over.